YaggiDev/YaggiDev/README.md

 ### Hi there, im YaggiDev ! 👋
 Graduate of Informatics and Econometrics with bachelor's degree.
 Currently student on masters degree.
 Coding is part of everyday life.
+In free time i like to:
+- explore data mining techniques and try'em out
+- study various machine learning topics
+- write some simple bash scripts to make life easier :)
+- and outside intellectual pursuits i like to ride a bike or play the piano and guitar

+Currently working on python project that is about prediticting if the client will subscribe term deposit.

 <!--
 **YaggiDev/YaggiDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.